JetBrains/guide/site/tags/web/index.md

 ---
 title: Web Development
-subtitle: Working with web technologies.
+subtitle: Working with technologies in the web platform such as HTML, CSS, images, and JavaScript.
 accent: primary
 icon: fas fa-globe
 author: pwe